Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been victorious in 20, or 37.7%, of the 53 contests they have been chosen as underdogs in this season.
+- The Tigers have been chosen as underdogs in 54 games this year and have walked away with the win 20 times (37%) in those games.

+- Detroit has a record of 3-7 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.

+- The Tigers have an implied victory probability of 35.7% according to the moneyline set for this matchup.

 - The Tigers have posted a record of 3-6-0 against the spread this season.